Start your new Culinary career today. Find a school near you!

 Sous chefs are employed by restaurants and hotels, as well as cruise ships and casinos.
-Kitchens keep long daily hours of operation, providing breakfast, lunch and dinner; because of the number of hours to account for, sous chefs typically work opposite their chefs to provide management coverage during their off-time.
+Kitchens keep long daily hours of operation, providing breakfast, lunch, and dinner.
+Because of the number of hours to account for, sous chefs typically work opposite their chefs to provide management coverage during their off-time.

-An associate’s degree from a culinary school will prepare you for kitchen work that leads to management positions.
+An associate degree from a culinary school will prepare you for kitchen work that leads to management positions.
 A bachelor’s degree covers the principles and practices required for hospitality management work.
 For either route, on-the-job experience is essential to climb the ladder.
 The best thing to do is acquire solid fundamental culinary schooling, and then log some quality hours in the kitchen.